The Justice Statement

 This is because there are other avenues for these employees to resolve their employment disputes.
 Public servants continue to have recourse through the Public Service's internal processes.
 Domestic workers can approach their employment agencies and MOM to resolve employment disputes.
 Likewise for seafarers, they can continue to settle disputes, including salary-related disputes, under the Merchant Shipping (Maritime Labour Convention) Act.

-However, public servants, domestic workers and seafarers may bring certain statutory salary-related claims to TADM and the ECT, such as claims for employment assistance payments and maternity benefits.
+However, public servants, domestic workers and seafarers may bring certain statutory salary-related and wrongful dismissal claims to TADM and the ECT, such as claims for employment assistance payments and maternity benefits.

 Interns who are engaged under a contract of service, i.e. the intern agrees to serve the employer as an employee, will be covered under the Employment Claims Act and may bring their claims before the ECT.